-I am a writer and a creative mentor.
-I help women discover their inner expression and find their authentic voice.
+I am a writer and a mentor.
+I help women find their courage through creativity.

-After a lifetime (or three) of feeling as though I didn’t fit in, I decided to stop trying.
+After a lifetime (or three) of feeling as though I didn’t fit into the shape that the World wanted to mold me into, I decided to stop trying.
 And that’s when I grew my creative wings.

 By omitting certain words from my vocabulary (including “should”, “must” and “not enough”) I was able to release a great many limiting beliefs that had been gnawing away at me for long years.